adopted-ember-addons/ember-launch-darkly/README.md

 ember-launch-darkly provides a special `variation` import that can be used in Javascript files such as Components.
 Before using this, [ensure you enable the Babel plugin](#variation-babel-transformer).

-If your feature flag is a boolean based flag, you might use it in a a function like so:
+If your feature flag is a boolean based flag, you might use it in a function like so:

 ```js
 // /app/components/login-page/component.js